 David Bell, Part Two: Low Blood Volume in Myalgic Encephalomeylitis--Shocking

-In 1980 while a reporter at Life magazine, I reported on the nation’s first emergency room dedicated to treating trauma victims who were in danger of circulatory shock.
+In 1980 while at Life magazine, I reported on the nation’s first emergency room dedicated to treating trauma victims who were in danger of circulatory shock.
 Also called “hypovolemic shock” and “hemorrhagic shock,” it’s a potentially deadly condition caused by significant blood loss.
 In trauma victims, blood loss is usually caused by either external wounds or internal bleeding.